Cornelia (mother of the Gracchi): Role in the political careers of her children

-It is important to note that M. I. Finely advances the argument that "the exclusion of women from any direct participation in political or governmental activity" was a normal practice in Ancient Roman society.
+It is important to note that M. I. Finley advances the argument that "the exclusion of women from any direct participation in political or governmental activity" was a normal practice in Ancient Roman society.
 Therefore, it is extremely difficult to characterize the extent of Cornelia's involvement in the political careers of her children, yet there is important evidence to support the fact that she was, at the very least, engaged.

 A common social practice in Rome was extending the political line of a family through dynastic marriages, especially when two families were rising to power at about the same time.
 The marriage of Sempronia (Cornelia's daughter) to her cousin reaffirmed the continuation of the great Scipio lineage, seeing as though the legacy of Scipio Africanus had to be continued somehow.
 Scipio Aemilianus saw important growth in his political prestige as a result of this marriage, although not enough to compare to his brothers-in-law and their revolutionary political reforms.

 One of the most important aspects of the life of Cornelia is her relationship with her adult sons.
 Most of the information that we have on her role during this time is what Plutarch wrote in both the Life of Tiberius Gracchus and the Life of Gaius Gracchus.
 She is portrayed as active during their political careers, especially during Gaius’.

 Plutarch writes of how Gaius removed a law that disgraced Marcus Octavius, the tribune whom Tiberius had deposed, because Cornelia asked him to remove it.
 Plutarch states that the people all approved of this out of respect for her (due to her sons and her father).
 Plutarch also writes that Cornelia may have helped Gaius undermine the power of the consul Lucius Opimius by hiring foreign harvesters to help provide resistance (which suggests that harvesters were supporters of the Gracchi).

-Plutarch also writes that, when one of Gaius's political opponents attacked Cornelia, Gaius retorted:"What," said he, "dost thou abuse Cornelia, who gave birth to Tiberius?"
-And since the one who had uttered the abuse was charged with effeminate practices, "With what effrontery," said Gaius, "canst thou compare thyself with Cornelia?
-Hast thou borne such children as she did?
-And verily all Rome knows that she refrained from commerce with men longer than thou hast, though thou art a man."This remark suggests that the Gracchi used their mother's reputation as a chaste, noble woman to their advantage in their political rhetoric.
+Plutarch also writes that, when one of Gaius's political opponents attacked Cornelia, Gaius retorted: